Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey

-Side-channel attacks utilize the implementation of a computer system rather than a software or hardware vulnerabilities to launch an attack.
-Some of the side-channel attacks require deep understanding about the internal physical implementation of the system.
-Timing information, electromagnetic signals and power analysis are some of the avenues for side-channel attacks.
-Sharing of multi-tenant application is more practical in cloud environments where same physical hardware is shared by two different virtual machines.
-These applications have concurrent network usage where they have to compete for the shared resource in NoC such as links.
+\textbf{Timing Side Channel:} Sharing the same physical hardware with two different applications is common in cloud environments.
+These applications have concurrent network usage where they have to compete for the shared resources in NoC, such as links and buffers.
 Latency and throughput variation in such scenarios can be used as a timing side channel to leak sensitive information.
-An adversary can also use the timing channel as covert channel to bypass any security mechanisms in NoC to leak sensitive data.
-We will first focus on side-channel attacks on confidentiality. \citeauthor{wang2012efficient} \cite{wang2012efficient}~talks about how to use side-channel and covert channel to hinder confidentiality data flowing through NoC.
-The attacker can use timing channel of the network interface to leak the sensitive information or use covert channel to leak information to colluding malicious application.
-For example, a program with high security profile would leak information to a lower security profile program via covert channel.
-The specific threat model assumes multiples security levels such as high and low security zones.
-Attacker is in control of a software in multiple processing cores along with it's placement at scheduling.
-Attacking program is assumed to be in low security zone but it can introduce packets to NoC which will affect timing characteristics of the high security zone traffic.
-Furthermore, the attacker is assumed to know the placement, scheduling, and traffic patterns of high security zone programs.
-Attacker will use throughput and timing change of it's own packets as the side channel to leak sensitive information from high security traffic flow.
+An adversary can also use the timing channel as a covert channel to bypass any security mechanisms in NoC to leak sensitive data. \citeauthor{wang2012efficient} \cite{wang2012efficient} talks about using side-channel and covert channels to hinder the confidentiality of data flowing through NoC.
+The specific threat model assumes multiple security levels, such as high and low-security zones.
+The attacker controls software in multiple processing cores along with its placement and scheduling.
+The attacking program is assumed to be in a low-security zone, but it can introduce packets to NoC, which will affect the timing characteristics of the high-security zone traffic.
+Furthermore, the attacker is assumed to know high-security zone programs' placement, scheduling, and traffic patterns.
+The attacker will use throughput and timing change of its own packets as the side channel to leak sensitive information from the high-security traffic flow.